E. E. Waddell High School: History

 In the mid-1990s, responding to phenomenal growth in the southern parts of Mecklenburg County, the Charlotte-Mecklenburg School Board decided to build a new high school between South Mecklenburg and Olympic high schools.
 The new school was to open for the 2001-2002 school year.
 The site selected was located off I-77 on Nations Ford Road.

 In the spring of 2001, the School Board named the new school after Elbert Edwin Waddell (1922–1988).
 The school was dedicated formally on Sunday, June 2, 2002.

 In 2010, Charlotte-Mecklenburg Schools voted to close the high school and use the facility for Smith Academy of International Languages due to budget cuts and low enrollment rates.
 The school was renamed E. E. Waddell Language Academy.

 In 2011, the last graduating class of E. E. Waddell High School graduated.
-John Ngyuen graduated Valedictorian.
-Alanna Estevez graduated Salutatorian.

 Mascot

 The school's original mascot, the Raider, reflects the rich history of the Nations Ford (a convenient crossing over the Catawba River) and surrounding area in the founding of the United States.
 It is reminiscent of the "overmountain men" and other southern patriots who fought with unconventional methods—which contributed to the southern piedmont being described as a "Hornet's Nest" in the Revolutionary War (1775–1781).

 When Smith Language Academy relocated to the Waddell campus, the Ram mascot was brought along.
 The school's athletic teams are known as the Waddell Language Academy Rams.